SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 - Control two of the three input dimensions and continuously update the third dimension's estimate using the project's momentum as the predictor.

-Doing this well requires that you have strong estimating skills, and that your reporting has a bit of psychological magic.
+Doing this well requires strong estimating skills and that your reporting has a bit of psychological magic.

 ---